 Administration by smoking is never advised.
-The use of a quality vaporizer or inhaler medical device eliminates exposure to toxic pyrolytic compounds of cannabis smoke and reduces variability in administered cannabinoid content with $\leq 35\%$ of dose reaching the lungs.
-[31-33, 37-39] Highly functioning devices markedly reduce variability in the administered dose.
-[31]
+The use of a quality vaporisor medical device eliminates exposure to toxic pyrolytic compounds of cannabis smoke and reduces variability in administered cannabinoid content with \leq 35% of dose reaching the lungs.^[31-33, 37-39] Highly functioning devices markedly reduce variability in the administered dose.^[31]

-Registered medical devices like the SyqeAir Inhaler or the Volcano Medic® are now available.
+Registered medical devices like the SyqeAir Inhaler or the Volcano Medic[®] are now available.
 Other reliable, affordable and portable devices are required to ensure that patients have access to these devices.